 Digital media, moralities and culture

-You will be helped to ground the theories of new media and communication in everyday life by taking part in a combined class project, where the class will work together to examine the cultural uses of a specific new media form.
+You will be helped to ground the theories of digital media in everyday life by taking part in digital media research workshop tasks throughout the course, to examine the uses and moral dimensions of a specific new media form.
 Guest talks from a number of academics and practitioners will also help to complement the project.

 Course learning outcomes